 Nurse practitioners can act as primary care providers, assessing patients and determining treatment plans.
 They may specialize in areas like family health, pediatric health, and mental health.
 In some states, nurse practitioners operate independently without the supervision of a physician.
 These nurses can diagnose patients, prescribe medication, and monitor treatment plans.

 Nurse anesthetists administer anesthesia to patients and care for them before, during, and after a procedure requiring anesthesia.
-They offer pain management services, educate patients on the effects of anesthesia, and monitor patients under anesthesia and during recovery.
+They offer pain management services, educate patients on the effects of anesthesia, and monitor patients who are under and recovering from anesthesia.

 Nurse midwives provide medical care for women, including gynecological exams, prenatal care, and family planning services.
-They also offer labor and delivery care, such as treating emergency situations during labor.
-Nurse midwives provide wellness care, promote disease prevention, and treat women's sexual and reproductive health issues.
+They also offer labor and delivery care, treating emergency situations during labor.
+Additionally, nurse midwives provide wellness care, promote disease prevention, and treat women's sexual and reproductive health issues.

 - Nurse Educator

 Nurse educators work in hospitals and medical facilities, training the nursing staff and overseeing continuing education services.
 They evaluate nursing staff and caregivers, set training policies, and identify educational resources for their organization.
 Nurse educators also work with hospital administrators and senior medical staff to establish educational programs and train employees.

 Nursing managers supervise a team of workers, ensuring that nurses at a hospital or medical clinic provide exceptional patient care.
 They also monitor compliance guidelines and standards, making sure that nurses comply with regulatory requirements.
 Nursing managers often play a role in hiring and evaluating nursing staff.

 Nurses can earn a doctor of nursing practice or a Ph.D. in nursing.
 These terminal degrees prepare nurses for some of the highest-level positions in the field.